 *NURS 730 is offered in both the spring and fall semesters.

 **A range of environmental health courses are available and noted in the Courses tab.
 This flexibility is built into the certificate to allow the student an opportunity to extensively explore a specific aspect of environmental health.
 This course selection must be approved by the program director.
-NOTE: Not all the options listed below are offered in the fall.
+NOTE: Not all the options listed below are offered in a given semester or online, and the list is not exhaustive.

 NURS 730 Environmental Health